Welcome to Child Nutrition!

 Free School Meals for All Mason Students

-Beginning, September 21, 2020, all students will have access to free meals daily.
+All students will have access to free meals daily in SY 21-22.
 The USDA has extended waivers that allow Mason City Schools to offer one free breakfast meal and one free lunch meal on each school day under the Seamless Summer Option program.
-USDA announced that free meals will be available until the last day of school unless federal funds are no longer available.

 Free meals must meet the criteria as set forth for a reimbursable meal under USDA guidelines.